florianGierlichs/tower-defense/ideas.md

 #### Start screen

-- add description of gold increase and bounty decrease :heavy_check_mark:
+- add description of gold increase and bounty decrease
+- add asset credits
+- add link to repo

 #### Gameplay

 - add a way to gain health back
+- add a way to see enemy stats after enemy spawn info has expired